-On the request of a Shareholder the Board of Directors may authorize the Shares of the Company to be redeemed in kind by a transfer of securities, if it is on an equitable basis and not conflicting with the interests of the other Shareholders.
-The redeeming Shareholder or a third party will bear the costs associated with such redemption in kind (including the costs for the establishment of a valuation report by the Auditor, as required by Luxembourg law), unless the Board of Directors considers the redemption in kind to be in the interest of the Company or to protect the interests of the Company.
+The Board of Directors may authorize the Shares of the Company to be redeemed in kind by a transfer of securities, if it is on an equitable basis and not conflicting with the interests of the other Shareholders and with the consent of the Shareholders concerned.
+The redeeming Shareholder or a third party will bear the costs associated with such redemption in kind (including the costs for the establishment of a valuation report by the Auditor, as required by Luxembourg law), unless the Board of Directors considers the redemption in kind to be in the interest of the Company or made to protect the interests of the Company.

-Shareholders may request Redemption of their Shares at the office of the Registrar in Luxembourg or through a sales agent and such redemption request received not later than 3.00 p.m.
-(Luxembourg time) the Bank Business day before the Valuation Day (T-1) will, if accepted, be dealt with at the appropriate Net Asset Value calculated on the Valuation Day.
+Shareholders may request Redemption of their Shares at the registered office of the Registrar in Luxembourg or through a sales agent and such redemption request received not later than 3 p.m.
+(Luxembourg time) the Bank Business Day before the Valuation Day (T-1) will, if accepted, be dealt with at the appropriate Net Asset Value calculated on the Valuation Day.
 Requests received after 3.00 p.m.
-(Luxembourg time) will be dealt with on the next Valuation Day).
-Requests for Redemption of Institutional Classes of Shares can only be placed with the Registrar.
+(Luxembourg time) will be dealt with on the next Valuation Day (T+1).
+Requests for

+Redemption of Institutional Classes of Shares can only be placed with the Registrar.
 Redemption proceeds will be paid within two Bank Business Days after the applicable Valuation Day.